wazuh/wazuh-documentation/source/deploying-with-ansible/guide/install-opendistro-server.rst

 2 - Preparing the playbook
 --------------------------

-We could configure these three files and execute them, but we are going to create a single file that executes the installation of the services in our Elastic Stack Server.
+We could configure these three files and execute them, but we will create a single file that executes the installation of the services in our Elastic Stack Server.

 .. code-block:: console